truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 When your Compute Engines receives a Termination command, it executes the shutdown script configured by the user when it creates the instance or the Managed Group:
 * If the application receives the `instances.delete` or `instances.stop` request
 * When your compute engine is preemptible
-* When the user manuallu shutdown or reboot the VM, like `sudo shutdown` or `sudo reboot`
+* When the user manually shutdown or reboot the VM, like `sudo shutdown` or `sudo reboot`
 * Using the gcloud CLI
 But it will not be run (the shutdown scripts) if the application receives `instances.reset`

-Of course, it works the samy if your instance is part of a Managed Instance Groups and you configured an autoscaling behavior.
+Of course, it works the same if your instance is part of a Managed Instance Group and you configured an autoscaling behavior.

 #### Google-recommended practices and documentation
 https://cloud.google.com/docs